-Chapter 6 Hopelessness Reigns
+Chapter 6 Hopelessness Reigns 120724

-I remember another day when we were walking through open countryside and since we always seemed to be short of water, we were knocking coconuts off some coconut trees.
-We were short on drinking water and the juice of those coconuts was very satisfying.
-Soon, Sergeant Rook interrupted us and made everyone stop.
-He thought that they might be booby trapped.
+I remember another day when we were walking through open countryside and since we were short on fresh drinking water, some of the men were resorting to drinking rice patty water.
+When I and several others noticed numerous coconut trees in the area, it was a no brainer to start knocking the coconuts off those trees and drink the juice.
+It was a lot more nourishing and a heck of a lot safer to drink than rice patty water.
+Soon, however, Sergeant Rook interrupted us and made everyone stop.
+He thought that the coconut trees might be booby trapped.
 However, that was highly unlikely.
-Even a communist gets thirsty and hungry, and he certainly doesn't want to kill his own people.
+The communists also got thirsty and hungry, and they certainly did not want to kill their own comrades.
 We all knew this, but it was senseless to argue with Sergeant Rook.
 He took all feedback as a personal affront to his person.
-By now, everyone knew his little rebukes were copied from his make-believe hero, “Sergeant Stryker” in the movie, "Sands of Iwo Jima".
-Walker and I got into the habit of just looking at each other and shaking our heads.
+By now, everyone knew his little rebukes were copied from his make-believe hero, Sergeant Stryker in the movie, "Sands of Iwo Jima".
+Walker and I got into the habit of just looking at each other and shaking our heads when Rook came up with another one of his mindless edicts.
 Years later, I realize that Sergeant Rook had not been given the leadership training he needed to effectively communicate.
-As far as I know, there was no such training available until years later when people like Lt.
-General Lawson Magruder decided to change that.
-For the most part, it was truly the blind leading the blind.
+As far as I know, there was no such training available until years later when American military leaders like Lt.
+General Lawson Magruder took the initiative to change that.
+During the entire Vietnam War, for the most part, it was truly the blind leading the blind.

 Another time, the idea of sleeping in a hammock, rather than the hard ground really caught on fast.
 I bought one from a civilian vendor but only used it a couple times.
 It didn’t take long for me to realize on my own that it wasn’t safe to sleep above the ground.
 Random firing into our perimeter was a common occurrence.
 If one was sleeping in a hammock then his chances of being hit were greatly increased.
 That danger should have been recognized much more quickly than it was.
 I wonder how many soldiers had to die before it was recognized as being dangerous.
 Not only allowing but encouraging feedback can catch situations like that much faster and save lives.
 Yet, while I was in Vietnam, I never had one of my immediate superiors ask for my input on anything.
 I also now know that wasn’t their fault.
 It was the Army’s fault for not teaching them the rudiments of good leadership.

 One day we marched single file deeper into the area just west of the northern most tip of the Iron Triangle.
-Operation “Cedar Falls had been over for at least two weeks, or maybe more.
+Operation Cedar Falls had been over for at least two weeks, or maybe more.
 We were now in a free kill zone which simply meant we could shoot anyone we saw.
 There were no civilians to be seen anywhere.
 After studying old maps, I believe that we were near the Hobo Woods.
 We were on the western side of the Saigon River across from some abandoned rice fields.
 The northern edge of those rice fields were near the destroyed village of Ben Suc.
 However, my unit never saw the village and never realized that it had even been evacuated, and then destroyed.
 I am sure a few officers may have known exactly what happened but the men in my unit had no idea.
 The entire population in that area had been relocated further south on the Saigon River.
 While we acted as a blocking force to protect Saigon, five other battalions of the First Infantry Division and the 25th Infantry Division were actually involved in sealing off the village and helping with the removal of civilians.

 When Operation Cedar Falls ended January 26, 1967, 6,000 residents of Ben Suc had been removed with their belongings from the area.
 They were relocated about 20 miles further south to a refugee center near the town of Phu Cuong.
 Many of these people were rice farmers, which begs the following question.
 What were they supposed to do now?
 Ben Suc, the largest hamlet in the area, was burned to the ground and the enemy tunnel complex located underneath was destroyed by dropping the biggest bombs we had on top of it.
-“Common sense” should also make one want to ask another question.
+Common sense compels me to ask another question.
 What would be a good way to turn 6,000 folks into lifetime enemies?
 Wouldn’t at least one way be to forcibly remove them from the only home they had ever known and then destroy that home?
 Wouldn't another way be to prevent them from earning a living through the only employment they had ever known?
 Then, just to be sure that they would hate you forever, why not force them to live solely on handouts from the government?

 Some military reports bragged about transporting the hamlet's water buffalo to the new refugee center.
 Yeah, you heard me right!
 The U.S. Army loaded up their water buffaloes and shipped them out to the new refugee center.
 Now what in the world were the farmers of Ben Suc supposed to do with their water buffaloes now that they had no land to farm?
 And how were they going to feed them?
 For those readers who may not know, water buffalo were the Vietnamese "tractor" used to work the land.

 Common sense cannot help but tell anyone who has half a brain that these 6,000 people would now have nothing but time on their hands to think about what had just happened to them.
 Isn’t it conceivable that many of those 6,000 folks might be mad enough to desire to get even with the people who had done this to them?
 I feel very fortunate that God shielded me and the other men in my battalion from becoming directly involved in Operation Cedar Falls.
 By the way, our First Division Commander, Major General DePuy wanted to skip this operation, altogether, and encircle the enemy's base camps further north.
-That would have been a much logical move, providing greater opportunity to capture the entire COSVN (Central Office South Vietnam) leadership.
+That would have been a much more logical move, providing greater opportunity to capture the entire COSVN (Central Office South Vietnam) leadership.
 However, that bold initiative was overruled by DePuy’s boss but the choice to overrule it was ultimately Westmoreland’s.

 The COSVN was a very small cadre of top Communist leaders operating at this time in the Iron Triangle area south of Ben Suc.
 They used the many tunnel complexes as their hideouts and were the brains behind the communist political machine.
 They planned and coordinated the takeover, not just of Saigon, but all of South Vietnam.
 They would move from complex to complex in the area to avoid capture.
 If this very small number of top Communist officials could have been caught or killed that would have put a big dent in the communist operations.
 The South Vietnamese government also presented a problem.
 It was extremely corrupt and should have been replaced with a provisional government as was done in Germany and Japan after World War II.
 Operation Cedar Falls was a joint operation with the South Vietnamese, so the communist spies knew all about it before we did.
 That gave the COSVN plenty of time to skedaddle further north to their other sanctuaries in War Zone C and D.